dtubbenhauer/pfdim-inf-categories/README.md

 ![Cutoff of the fusion graph](https://github.com/dtubbenhauer/pfdim-inf-categories/blob/main/graph.png)

-You need to transpose the matrix to get the same drawing conventions as in the paper.
+The online calculator uses the opposite convention as in the paper.
+Precisely, you need to transpose the matrix to get the same drawing conventions for the fusion graph as in the paper.
 This can be done by using

 ```
 fus[i][j]:=z; //Set the matrix values